-- Fruit: Whether canned or in plastic cups, it's an excellent source of nutrition and fiber.
-Choose those packed in water or fruit juice rather than sugary syrups.
-A glass of juice counts as a serving of fruit, so juices are also welcome!
+- Fruit: Canned or in plastic cups, it's an excellent source of nutrition and fiber especially if it’s packed in water or juice vs. sugary syrups.
+A glass of juice equals a serving of fruit, so juices are also welcome!

 - Pasta: This is a pantry staple since it’s easy to turn into a meal.
 Whole grain varieties offer more fiber and nutrition than white pasta.